Visas and Sponsorship

 What is a Sponsor?

-A Sponsor is licensed by the UK Home Office to assign CoS to international cast and crew (creative workers) who meet specific criteria.
+A Sponsor is licensed by the UK Home Office to assign CoS to international cast and crew (Creative Workers) who meet specific criteria.
 A production company can become a Sponsor by obtaining the relevant license from the Home Office.
-Alternatively, a production company can enlist the support of an independent third-party Sponsor, to act on its behalf.
-A third-party Sponsor, such as Cosmopolitan Production Services, works with the production company to issue CoS, manage the compliance responsibilities, and provide all necessary paperwork and instructions.
+Alternatively, a production company can enlist the support of an independent third-party Sponsor to act on its behalf.
+A third-party Sponsor works for the production company to issue CoS, manage the compliance responsibilities, and provide all necessary paperwork and instructions.
+Third-party Sponsors are also licenced by the UK Home Office.

-The Home Office requires all Sponsors to undertake numerous specific duties, including keeping detailed records on sponsored workers’; their right to work in the UK (e.g., CoS stamps, visa vignettes or BRPs); their UK accommodation; contact details; and all TMOs (travel movement orders).
+The Home Office requires all Sponsors to undertake numerous specific duties and keep detailed records on sponsored workers, including: their right to work in the UK (e.g., CoS stamps, visa vignettes or e-visas); their UK accommodation; contact details; and all Travel Movement Orders (TMOs).
 The Home Office expects these records to be accurate and readily accessible, in case it decides to audit the Sponsor.

 Find out more about sponsorship